-We use the White Rose mastery programme.
+We use the White Rose mastery programme to sequence and plan the learning.
 Their motto reflects our own vision and values that:

 ‘Everyone Can Do Maths: Everyone Can!’

 Mathematics in the Early Years Foundation Stage curriculum is taught through a range of practical adult or child-led activities and through continuous provision.
 Teaching and learning promotes social skills and develops the mathematical understanding of young children through: observation of number and pattern in the environment, daily routines, board games, large and small construction, stories, songs, rhymes and finger games, sand and water play, imaginative play, cooking and shopping, outdoor play and playground games.